Netvoiangel/ticketing/README.md

 The `auth` microservice is responsible for handling user registration, login, and logout functionality.
 It uses `jsonwebtoken` and `cookie-session` to manage user authentication and authorization.

+## Client Microservice

+The `client` microservice displays the simplest window view for interacting with the authentication microservice.

 ### Running Tests

 To run the tests for the `auth` microservice, use the following command: